 Unfortunately, Instagram does not allow you to link to a website in the title or description of a post.
 To get around this, however, you can add a link in the description of your profile.
 There is a maximum of 150 characters, including the link.
 Your profile is therefore the perfect place to link to your latest blog post, offer, etc.

 In addition to your profile description, Instagram Stories are also a way to link to content outside of Instagram.
 However, a story only remains available for 24 hours.
 Always clearly state what your link refers to.
 This removes an obstacle for people to click on it.

 Via the professional dashboard of your company account, you can easily keep track of how many people click on the link in the bio.

 A disadvantage is that you can only add one link to your profile.
 This can cause problems if you regularly refer to the link in bio.
 A solution is to change the link every time, but that takes a lot of time.
 Linktree is a handy tool that allows you to refer to multiple links via one link.
 You can easily refer to your other social media channels via this tool.

 If your business is new to Instagram, it’s not easy to build an audience.
 Start by following companies you already have a relationship with.
 You can also build new relationships by following profiles of companies that are relevant to your business.
 Chances are, if you find and follow a company that you think has common factors, they will be happy to follow you back.

 Not everything is numbers.
 Having lots of followers may make you more attractive to new audiences, but engagement is the key to success.

 Thanks for visiting us and discovering our marketing tips!
 Do you want more?
-Sign up for the Upperscore Updates.
-We’ll keep you up to date with the latest marketing trends, new features in your favourite marketing tools, exclusive invitations to inspiration sessions and much more!
+Sign up for our Upperscore Updates.
+We’ll keep you up to date with the latest marketing trends, new features in your favorite marketing tools, exclusive invitations to inspiration sessions and much more!